When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Why Isn’t Baby Pooping?
 Icon

-Experts even suggest it’s entirely normal for a 2- to 3-month-old to go one week without pooping (19)
+Experts agree it is normal for a 2- to 3-month-old to go a week without a bowel movement (18).

 The most common offending foods that I see in practice are white rice cereal and bananas.
 I often recommend brown rice cereal instead which has more fiber.